Novel coronavirus cases top 80,000 as markets plunge on pandemic fears - Local News 8

 Multiple outbreaks of the novel coronavirus outside of mainland China have continued to worsen, as experts warn we may be approaching pandemic levels.

-A World Health Organization landed in Italy late Monday to “support Italian authorities in understanding the situation,” the WHO said.
+A World Health Organization team landed in Italy late Monday to “support Italian authorities in understanding the situation,” the WHO said.
 The team’s focus will be on “limiting further human-to-human transmission” after a rapid rise in cases.
-At least 219 people have been infected with the virus, and five people have died in the Southern European nation.
+At least 229 people have been infected with the virus, and seven people have died in the Southern European nation.

-In South Korea, more than 893 cases have been confirmed, up from 31 a week ago.
-At least seven people have died so far, and the virus has spread throughout the country, though the worst outbreak remains in the southern city of Daegu.
+In South Korea, more than 970 cases have been confirmed, up from 31 a week ago.
+At least 10 people have died, and the virus has spread throughout the country, though the worst outbreak remains in the southern city of Daegu.

 Chinese authorities announced the postponement of the National People’s Congress (NPC), the country’s rubber-stamp parliament, an unprecedented move in recent times.
 It comes after President Xi Jinping warned Sunday that that novel coronavirus is the worst public health crisis facing the country since its founding.

-At the end Monday, China’s National Health Commission’s recorded confirmed 77,658 cases in the mainland, and 2,663 deaths.
-The novel coronavirus has now infected at least 80,067 people worldwide and killed 2,698.
+At the end of Monday, China’s National Health Commission’s had recorded 77,658 cases in the mainland, and 2,663 deaths.
+The novel coronavirus has now infected at least 80,067 people worldwide and killed at least 2,700.

 South Korea in crisis